weaveworks/weave/README.md

 The second line starts our application container.
-We give it an IP address and network (a subnet of the weave network). `weave run` invokes `docker run -d` with all the parameters following the IP address and netmask.
+We give it an IP address and network (a subnet of the weave network). `weave run` invokes `docker run -d` with all the parameters following the IP address and network.
 So we could be launching any container this way;
 here we just take a stock ubuntu container and launch a shell in it.

 If our application consists of more than one container on this host we simply launch them with a variation on that second line.

-The IP addresses and netmasks can be anything you like which doesn't conflict with any IP ranges of 'external' services the hosts or your containers need to connect to.
+The IP addresses and networks can be anything you like which doesn't conflict with any IP ranges of 'external' services the hosts or your containers need to connect to.
 The same IP range must be used everywhere, and the individual IP addresses must, of course, be